s-20/unnamed/CharacterCreation.md

 - [Special Abilities](SpecialAbilities.md) - Typically superhuman abilities the character can exploit during the game, like super powers, magical training, psychic ability, or cybernetic implants.
 Not all games will use Special Abilities.
 - [Details](Details.md) - Little things that can be helpful or harmful to a character when they show up, but aren’t generally significant to their day to day life.
 Character’s don’t *need* Details, but they can help flesh out some concepts.
-- [Complications](Complications.md) - Things about a character that make their life more difficult.
-Complications can also come in hand upon occasion, however.
-Complications are a way to replenish [Drama Dice](DramaDice.md), but they aren’t required for every character.
+- [Tangles](Tangles.md) - Things about a character that make their life more difficult.
+Tangles can also come in handy upon occasion.
 - [Wound Threshold](WoundThreshold.md) - The character’s ability to survive injury.
 Although all characters use WOund Thresholds, they don’t actually change much from character to character most of the time.
 - [Energy](Energy.md) - A character’s connection to the sources of “energy” in a setting; Energy is a subset of SPecial Abilities.
 If you’re not using Special Abilities, you probably don’t need to worry about Energy.